stompchicken/stompchicken.github.com/src/blah/connect4/index.md

 * Minimax and alphabeta: pseudo-code
 * Bitboards: micro-benchmarks for evaluate and isTerminal
 * Caching: micro-benchmarks for get and set, given probe size (plus some reasonning about cache latency to a max-speed per node).
-Macro-benchmark for reduced problem, depth-based replacement scheme, max-depth
+Macro-benchmark for hash-map size, reduced problem, depth-based replacement scheme, max-depth
-* Pruning: Macro-benchmarks for killer, LR symmetry, static move ordering, breadth-first filter
+* Pruning: Macro-benchmarks for killer, history, LR symmetry, static move ordering, breadth-first filter
 * Other optimisations
 * Notes on testing
 * Conclusion